727800350/note/cs/python.md

 `reduce(func, iter, [initial_value])`
 func must be a function that takes two elements and returns a single value. reduce() takes the first two elements A and B returned by the iterator and calculates func(A, B).
 It then requests the third element, C, calculates func(func(A, B), C), combines this result with the fourth element returned, and continues until the iterable is exhausted.
 If the iterable returns no values at all, a TypeError exception is raised.
-If the initial value is supplied, it's used as a starting point and func(initial_value, A) is the first calculation.
+If the initial value is supplied, it is used as a starting point and func(initial_value, A) is the first calculation.

 **lambda**
 lambda 参数列表: 表达式